EmergeTools/SnapshotPreviews/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FEmergeTools%2FSnapshotPreviews-iOS%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/EmergeTools/SnapshotPreviews-iOS)

-An all-in-one iOS snapshot testing solution.

-Emerge handles the heavy lifting of generating, diffing and hosting the snapshots for each build, allowing you to focus on building beautiful UI components.
+An all-in-one iOS snapshot testing solution built on Xcode previews.
+Automatic browsable gallery of previews, and no-code snapshot generation with XCTest.
+Supports SwiftUI and UIKit previews using `PreviewProvider` and `#Preview`.

+# Installation

+Add the package dependency to your Xcode project using the URL of this repository (https://github.com/EmergeTools/SnapshotPreviews-iOS).
+Link your app to `PreviewGallery` and (optionally) your XCTest target to `Snapshotting` and `SnapshottingTests`.

-## Features
+# Features
- - Automatically generate snapshots of SwiftUI previews.
- - Support for color scheme/orientation.
- - Swift package for easy local validation.

-## Generating Snapshots

-See [the documentation](https://docs.emergetools.com/docs/snapshot-testing) for how to set up snapshot testing for your app.

 ## Preview Gallery

 `PreviewGallery` is an interactive UI built on top of snapshot extraction.
-It turns your SwiftUI previews into a gallery of components and features you can access from your application.
+It turns your Xcode previews into a gallery of components and features you can access from your application.
 Xcode is not required to view the previews.
 You can use it to preview individual components (buttons/rows/icons/etc) or even entire interactive features.

 <p align="center">
   <img src="./images/image1.png" />